The Art of Cooking Times: How to Know When Food Is Really Done

 Trust Your Senses

-Cooking isn’t just about timers and temperatures, it’s a full-sensory experience.
-Some of the most reliable cues come not from a gadget, but from what you can see, smell, hear, and feel.
-Even if you’re a beginner, learning to trust your senses will make you more confident and intuitive in the kitchen.
+Cooking isn’t just about timers and cooking times, it’s a full-sensory experience.
+Some of the most reliable cues come not from gadgets, but from what you can see, smell, hear, and feel.
+Even if you’re a beginner, learning to trust your senses (alongside estimated cooking times) will make you more confident and intuitive in the kitchen.

 Here’s how your five senses can help you recognize when food is done: